2018 LACFF Rules & Regulations

 5.1.
 Initial Review

-The selection committee will nominate films (for both the main competition categories and online competition categories) to the professional contest judges (established filmmakers and film scholars from China and the U.S.), and the panel of judges will assess the films and exchange opinions.
-Eventually, the scoring breakdown will decide the contest prizes.
-At the same, time the organizing committee will gather the judges’ scores and feedback and give them to the finalists for their consideration.
+The selection committee will nominate films to the professional contest judges (established filmmakers and film scholars from China and the U.S.), and the panel of judges will assess the films and exchange opinions.
+Finally, the organizing committee will gather the judges’ scores and feedback to determine the finalists and contest winners.

-All winners are to be announced during the closing ceremony.
+All winners will be announced during the closing ceremony.
 The LACFF Organizing Committee will screen participating films in a manner of independence, openness, and fairness in accordance with its mission and professionalism.

 6. Categories and Awards

-The organizing committee will adjust and revise the awards based on participating films in each category, and announce the updates along with the finalists.
+The organizing committee will adjust and revise the awards based on participating films in each category, and announce any updates along with the finalists.
+The organizing committee retains the right to make changes to the competition categories, prizes and awards.